 What All of This Means for Small Business Owners

 We are months away from any kind of resolution to the current economic crisis.
 Even if states all stay open and operational as COVID-19 case numbers increase, many consumers are opting to stay in.
 Factors like school reopenings, restaurant, and public services restrictions, and eventually budget shortfalls could make this even more of an issue.

 For your part, pay close attention to the impact of these revenue drops and the actions of your state and any states in which you operate to address it.
-We are in uncharted waters, and new initiatives will be on the table that would never have been considered before, likely with accelerated timelines.
+We are in uncharted waters, and new initiatives will be on the table that would have never been considered before, likely with accelerated timelines.
 Through careful compliance and regular updates you can be ready for anything that comes your way.